mauroseb/mauroseb.github.io/_posts/2022-03-14-sno-with-static-ips.md

 This kind of deployment does not offer any embeded availabilty measures like a full deployment does, where there are multiple etcd instances running as a cluster, or the kubeapi and ingress controllers have multiple replicas to survive an outage of a single node.
 Neither the workloads running on it are relying on that, and that is the whole point.
 We can lose the entire node/cluster and there will be probably another SNO deployment somewhere with the similar workloads that may take over user traffic, for instance.

 I will present two methods to do the same, one based in **Assisted Installer** and the other in a manual deployment method (like a UPI method).
+It is fair to say there is a third method, which is to use Advanced Cluster Management (ACM), but in the backend still uses assisted installer.

-Let's get started.
+So let's get started.

 <!-- more -->